Fall in Europe: 10 destinations to catch the colors of the season

 Bled cream cake was invented by the former manager of the Hotel Park patisserie in 1953.
 In fact, the cake’s so popular, there’s even an annual festival to celebrate it!
 You can take home a piece of Bled (in the form of the cream cake) from the café opposite the hotel.

-How can I reach Bled from Ljubljana?
+How to reach Bled from Ljubljana

 There are several ways to get to Bled from Ljubljana, one being booking a tour.
 By bus, you can book a ticket with a tour company called Nomago.
 The journey takes around 1 hour and 15 minutes, and is an economical way to get to Bled.